aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

 # BenchBnB Day 2

 ## Phase 7: React Router
-* install the react router using `npm install --save react-router`
+* install the react router using `npm install --save --save-exact react-router@2.0.1`
+  * This ensures you use that exact version, as other versions differ a bit.
 * instead of using `ReactDOM.render` to directly place your `Search` component directly into `#content`, set up the router to render `Search` as the default route